Carciofi alla giudia: Preparation

 Artichokes of the Romanesco variety are commonly used for this dish.
 They are cleaned with a sharp knife to eliminate the hard external leaves, beaten to open them, left for some minutes in water with lemon juice to prevent discolouration, then seasoned with salt and pepper and deep fried in olive oil.
 Once they are cooked, a little cold water is sprinkled on them to make them crisp.
 They are eaten warm; the leaves have a nutty crunchiness.

 Kashrut

-In 2018, the Chief Rabbinate of Israel declared that artichokes are not kosher, since the dense leaves could conceal non-kosher insects.
+In 2018, the Chief Rabbinate of Israel declared that carciofi alla giudia are not kosher, since the dense leaves could conceal non-kosher insects.
 This sowed consternation among Roman Jews, who resisted the declaration, argued that the artichokes used for this signature dish have leaves so tight that insects cannot enter, and emphasized the importance and deep cultural roots of the dish for the Italian Jewish community.